 Report on central contact point and proposal for regulatory technical standard

-In its new AML Act, Finland has used the possibility provided by the fourth Anti-Money Laundering Directive to require foreign payment service providers and issuers of electronic money providing services to Finland, to appoint a central contact point (Chapter 3, section 14 of the AML Act).
+Finland has used the possibility provided by the fourth Anti-Money Laundering Directive to require foreign payment service providers and issuers of electronic money providing services to Finland, to appoint a central contact point (Chapter 3, section 14 of the AML Act).

 The ESAs have submitted their report on the matter to the Commission to be adopted as a regulatory technical standard.
 The standard will establish the criteria for member states for determining the circumstances in which foreign payment service providers and issuers of electronic money may be required to appoint a central contact point.
 The standard also functions that may be required to be fulfilled by the central contact point in the host country in order to ensure regulatory compliance.